 🤤 real vanilla vodka.
 No imitation flavors, here.
 This cocktail is made using home-infused vodka which can take a bit of time, but I promise you, it’s worth it.

-🎉 party perfect.
+🎉 party ready.
 Take it from some of my favorite Disney bartenders, this drink is easy to make for a crowd!
 I’ve included a “pitcher” recipe for you in the recipe card (spoiler alert, it uses a blender 🤫).

 🛒 ingredients